ammarik/Plasmoid_Twitter_client/README.md

 ## Getting started
 There are two options:
 ### 1) You have installed the .deb package
-- Add plasmoid to desktop.
+- Add client (plasmoid) to desktop.
 - Click on the window of the client right mouse button and choose the settings.
 - Click on "Generate PIN" and get pin using a web browser.
 - Insert PIN, click on "Login" and thats it.